 Because of the quality of the fabric, the price of Tana Lawns is not for the faint of heart.
 They are definitely pricier than regular quilting cottons.
 Scrappy, pre-cut bundles are a great way to go.
 I’ve been collection bits and pieces for a few months now and putting them to use on this paper-piecing project.

-If you are looking to start collecting a little bit of Liberty, let me recommend one of my sponsors, DuckaDilly fabrics.
+If you are looking to start collecting a little bit of Liberty Tana Lawns, let me recommend DuckaDilly fabrics.
 They carry a gorgeous selection of Liberty of London yardage and they’re located here in the US so you don’t need to pay any overseas shipping.

 And if you’re looking to get a variety of Liberty pieces at once, check out their bundles and stash packs.
 There’s a little of something in different shapes, sizes, and colorways to give you lots of options.

 Update: Liberty creates a range of quilter’s cottons now!
 Which are also available at much more typical cotton yardage prices.
 Here are a couple of quilts I’ve made using Liberty quilter’s cotton: here and here.